R-CoderDotCom/econocharts/README.md

 # econocharts
-Microeconomic graphs made with ggplot2
+Microeconomic/macroeconomic graphs made with ggplot2

 This package allows creating microeconomic charts in R with simple functions.
 This package inspiration is [reconPlots](https://github.com/andrewheiss/reconPlots) by Andrew Heiss.